angular/components/guides/duplicate-theming-styles.md

 configurations for the `color`, `density` and `typography` systems.
 As some of these individual systems have default configurations, some usage patterns may cause duplication in the CSS output.

-Below is an example of a pattern that generates duplicative theme styles:
+Below are examples of patterns that generate duplicative theme styles:

+**Example #1**

 ```scss
 $light-theme: mat-light-theme((color: ...));